Kotlin/kotlin-spec/docs/src/md/kotlin.core/introduction.md

 From the object-oriented side, it supports nominal subtyping with bounded parametric polymorphism (akin to generics) and mixed-site variance.
 From the functional programming side, it has first-class support for higher-order functions and lambda literals.

-This specification covers Kotlin/Core, i.e., fundamental parts of Kotlin which should function *mostly* the same way irregardless of the underlying plarform.
+This specification covers Kotlin/Core, i.e., fundamental parts of Kotlin which should function *mostly* the same way irregardless of the underlying platform.
 These parts include such important things as language [expressions], [declarations], [type system] and [overload resolution].

 > Important: due to the complexities of platform-specific implementations, platforms may extend, reduce or change the way some aspects of Kotlin/Core function.